SACHSTech/careers-in-computer-science-lucymao-12/project.md

 ## Job Description

-The descriptions given are based on the job listing on indeed.
+The descriptions given are based on the job listing on their respective websites.

 ---
 ### Entry Level: Motorola Solutions